-- Liaising daily with students on on-going projects; - Liaising with internal support departments including Estates, Finance, HR and Health & Safety as well as academic departments in order to build relationships and contacts to facilitate the future exchange of information; - Liaising with and establishing effective working relationships with peers in other departments within the School. - Liaising with external contacts/bodies, e.g. suppliers, enquirers, maintenance companies etc. - Attending staff-student consultative meetings and technical team meetings. - Attending academic departmental meetings as appropriate.
+- Liaising daily with students on on-going projects; - Liaising with internal support departments including Estates, Finance, HR and Health & Safety as well as academic departments in order to build relationships and contacts to facilitate the future exchange of information; - Liaising with and establishing effective working relationships with peers in other departments within the School. - Liaising with external contacts/bodies, e.g. suppliers, enquirers, maintenance companies etc. - Attending SSRC meetings and Technician's Forum meetings.